-The Yangling Mausoleum of the Han Dynasty (Hanyangling) is located at Zhangjiawan Village, about 20 kilometers (12 miles) north of Xian City, Shaanxi Province.
-It is a joint tomb of Liu Qi, a notable emperor of the Western Han Dynasty (206 BC-24AD), and his empress, Empress Wang.
+The Yangling Mausoleum of the Han Dynasty, in short Han Yang Ling, is located at Zhangjiawan Village, about 20 kilometers (12 miles) north of Xi'an City, Shaanxi Province.
+It is a joint tomb of Liu Qi, a notable emperor of the Western Han Dynasty (206 BC-24AD), and his empress Wang.
 It was built in the year 153 AD and covers an area of 20 square kilometers (4,942 acres).
 It is a magnificent and abundant cultural relic, comprising the emperor's tomb, empress' tomb, the south and north burial pits, ceremonial site, human sacrifice graveyard and criminals' cemetery.
-Neatly arranged and centered with the emperor's tomb, it reveals the strict hierarchical social structure.
+Neatly arranged and centered with the emperor's tomb, Han Yang Ling Mausoleum reveals the strict hierarchical social structure.
 The Outside Pits Exhibition Hall was opened in 2006 and is the first underground museum in China.

-The emperor's tomb is at the center of the mausoleum.
+The emperor's tomb is at the center of Han Yang Ling Mausoleum.
 The subterranean chamber has passages on its four sides, thus the shape assembles the Chinese character 'ya (亚)'.
 This type of tomb was considered the best in ancient times.
 Around the tomb is a tall wall on each side, with four big gates at the middle of each wall.
 The south gate has been unearthed and opened for tourists.
-The brick chessboard and the biggest tile have been found at this site.

 There are 86 outside pits laid with burial objects.
 These pits vary in size and the length of these ranges from four meter (13 feet) to over 100 meters (328 feet).
 In the 1990s, archaeologists excavated ten outside pits and found that they were made to be enclosed space, like wooden cases.
 From the vestiges, those pits are believed to have original column frames, separating boards, doors and brick floor.
 Unearthed burial objects include naked pottery figurines, chariots and horses, weapons, articles of everyday use and a large number of pottery animals.